 In order to have a strong SEO strategy for your website, you’ll need to understand the differences between an internal link and an external link, and how they can improve your SEO strategy.
 Using relevant internal and external links on your site will ultimately improve the visibility and rank of your website.
 Here's what you need to know to have your content rank in the search engine results...

 Internal Links vs. External Links

-Also important to keep in mind is that other companies can provide external links to your website in their own content to provide more information to their users.
-For instance, if you publish a very useful blog post, another company may link back to it as a source for their own blog.
-These types of links to your site are key, as they boost your ranking in Google's search algorithm.
+It's important to keep in mind that other sites for different companies can provide external links to your website in their own content as well.
+For instance, if you publish a blog post with useful content, another company may link back to that URL as a source for their own blog.
+These types of links to your site are key, as they boost your search engine rankings in Google's search algorithm.

 Benefits of Internal Links

 Internal links on a web page will help a viewer stay engaged with your website longer.
 This may encourage them to become a customer or follower.
 These links are more accessible to viewers, and they increase the authority of your web pages and overall site.
 Internal links are often used as a call-to-action.
 For example, they might prompt a viewer to read or learn more about a topic by clicking on the internal link, or else ask a viewer to contact you or schedule a visit.